Risyandi/gsheets-eform/README.md

 # gdocs-eform
-a repository to demonstrate a form system using google docs api.
+a repository to demonstrate a form system using google sheets api.

 install dependencies:
 > `$ npm install`